Omicron Booster - Updated (Bivalent) COVID-19 Vaccines

 Do I need to continue taking COVID-19 precautions after vaccination?

 Yes, getting vaccinated protects most people from getting severely sick from COVID-19.
-We donít yet know if a COVID-19 vaccine prevents people from spreading the virus.
+Even when you are fully vaccinated, there is still a risk of becoming infected with COVID-19 or spreading it.
 Until infection rates drop, to protect yourself and others, please continue taking precautions after vaccination.
-As we learn more about the vaccines, and infections decline, this may change.

 Will the current vaccines protect me against new COVID-19 variants?